michelleerica/bujoco/README.md

 In an attempt to solve these problems, I made the Bullet Journal Collective.

-The basic premise is to help new users play with layout without having to hand draw each iteration out.
+The basic premise is to help new bullet journallers play with layout without having to hand draw each iteration out.

 Once a user starts designing, they can save their creation (and return to it later to continue to edit) or if they're happy with the content, they can publish their design and share with others.
-Users can also save their designs down to their desktop at any point in time prior to publication.
+Users can also save their designs down to their desktop at any point prior to publication.

 *Live version*
 https://projectbujo.herokuapp.com/

 ##Packages used
   * fabricjs
-  * jquery-rails
+  * jquery
   * cloudinary
   * bootstrap
   * fileSaver
+  * animate.css

 Features
   Users can: